johnnytbz/johnnytbz.github.io/_posts/2020-03-19-minishift-setup-for-windows10.md

 ﻿---
 layout: post
 title: minishift setup for windows 10
-subtitle: How to using openshift in local
+subtitle: How to install openshift in local
 tags: [technology]
 comments: true
 ---